This article was first published on 25th April 2022, and was updated on 2nd February 2023.

-The UK's exit from the EU has made that process more complicated.
-Brand owners and their advisers now need to treat the EU and UK separately when protecting and enforcing trade marks, so more dual, identical EU and UK trade mark applications are being filed than before.
-Accordingly, there is also an increased need for brand owners to oppose and defend their EU and UK trade mark applications.
+Looking back, the UK's exit from the EU made opposition proceedings in Europe a little more complicated for rights owners.
+Whereas EU trade marks used to cover the UK, brand owners and their advisers now need to treat the EU and UK separately when protecting and enforcing trade marks.
+Consequently, more dual, identical EU and UK trade mark applications are now being filed than pre-Brexit.
+This naturally means that there is an increased need for brand owners to oppose and defend both their EU and UK trade mark applications in separate proceedings.

 This landscape creates challenges in understanding and coordinating the different requirements of the EU and UK opposition proceedings.
 Brand owners need to adopt a strategy that manages risk and budget to achieve positive commercial outcomes.
 We have provided information and guidance on dealing with these issues below.